 Key technologies have included a number of firsts for Chevron in the North Sea, including a vertical mono-bore subsea tree system; a subsea high integrity pressure protection system (HIPPS); and a specially designed corrosion monitoring system to measure the real-time condition of the 17-mile production pipeline.

 fly-through alder technologies

 Learn about the innovative technologies Chevron is using at Alder field in the North Sea in this fly-through animation that takes you from reservoir to platform.

 A showcase for the U.K.'s world-leading subsea manufacturing and engineering skills, Chevron placed more than 70 percent of the development work for Alder, with contracts worth more than £440 million, with U.K. companies.
 Work was undertaken at a number of U.K. locations, including Aberdeen, Invergordon, Leeds and Newcastle.

-The safe and successful completion the Alder development was underpinned by strong collaboration between Chevron, from the Alder project team to subject matter experts from across Chevron's Energy Technology Company and Global Technology Centre in Aberdeen and ConocoPhillips, operator of the Britannia Field and co-venturer in the Alder Field.
+The safe and successful completion of the Alder development was underpinned by strong collaboration between Chevron, from the Alder project team to subject matter experts from across Chevron's Energy Technology Company and Global Technology Centre in Aberdeen and ConocoPhillips, operator of the Britannia field and co-venturer in the Alder field.

 The Alder field is operated by Chevron North Sea Limited (73.7 percent); ConocoPhillips (U.K.) Limited holds a 26.3 percent non-operated working interest in the field.